 - feeling of numbness or pain in the vaccinated arm

 Very rarely a child may have a more severe allergic reaction, known as anaphylaxis.

 The healthcare professional giving the vaccine will be fully trained in how to deal with severe allergic reactions and children recover completely with treatment.

 Treating 3-in-1 booster side effects

 If you are under 16, do not take medicines that contain aspirin.

 Monitoring vaccine safety

 In the UK the Yellow Card Scheme allows doctors, other healthcare professionals, and you to report suspected side effects from any medicine you are taking, including vaccines.

-It is run by the Medicines and Healthcare Products Regulatory Agency (MHRA).
-The MHRA regularly reviews the yellow card reports and if it feels there is a potential problem, will carry out an investigation and, if necessary, take appropriate action.
+It is run by the Medicines and Healthcare products Regulatory Agency (MHRA).
+The MHRA regularly reviews the yellow card reports.
+If it feels there is a potential problem, it will carry out an investigation and, if necessary, take appropriate action.